 After my initial call to them I decided to pay them a visit, I wanted them to look at my vehicle, discuss my needs and recommend how to proceed.
 Once I had arrived a few of their new and used crates were fitted inside my vehicle to give me a better idea of what to expect.
 The Citroen Berlingo Multispace has a decent amount of space inside.
 If you completely remove the rear seats it’s essentially the same as the van version of the Berlingo.
 Many of their stock cages are made for regular cars.
 It was clear that none of their stock range would make the best use of the extra height and boxy, square shape of my vehicle.

 As such the recommendation was to measure the interior of my vehicle and make me a custom cage to suit.
 It would contain three large cage areas, two accessed from the rear of the vehicle and one accessed from the side.
 The two accessed from the rear contained a removable divider which would allow it to become one huge cage.
 The cages would be high enough to allow even large breeds to stand up inside.
+Indeed I get enquiries for my pet transport service which have included the transit of Great Danes and Newfoundlands.
 With the measurements taken, I paid for my new cage which would take a few weeks to manufacture.
 In the meantime they kindly let me use one of their larger models whilst my new one was being made.

 Lintran Dog Cages – My cage features and my thoughts